IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 below.
 The multiplication of ref_wnd with ref_wnd_overhead has the effect that bytes in flight is 'around' the ref_wnd rather than limited by the ref_wnd.
-The implementation allows the data unit queue to be small even when the frame sizes vary and thus increased e2e delay can be avoided.
+The implementation allows the data unit queue to be small even when the frame sizes vary and thus, increased e2e delay can be avoided.

 ~~~
 send_wnd = ref_wnd * ref_wnd_overhead - bytes_in_flight
 ~~~

-The send window is updated whenever an data unit is transmitted or an feedback messaged is received.
+The send window is updated whenever a data unit is transmitted or an feedback messaged is received.

 The ref_wnd_overhead is adjusted dynamically.
 A large overhead is beneficial when the network link is uncongested as it allows to